alphanin9/Pico/README.md

     - Integrity check will trace detour hooks to their destination using [Zydis](https://github.com/zyantific/zydis) as a disassembler, logging the destination memory location and module
     - Grabbing thread contexts every now and then and analyzing their stacks for executable memory addresses
     - Process working set checks to catch manually mapped modules
-    - Handle and process enumeration
+    - Handle, process and window enumeration
+    - Process working set watch introspection
+    - Thread creation detection via instrumentation callbacks (other callback-based detection vectors in progress/planned)
     - (CS2-specific) Walking the interface list in modules exporting `CreateInterface`
-    - (In progress, the current implementation lags) Process working set watch introspection
-- System integrity verification includes checking for Secure Boot, proper code integrity settings and checking for known bad certificate drivers via `WinVerifyTrust`
+- System integrity verification includes checking for Secure Boot, proper code integrity settings and checking for known bad certificate drivers via `WinVerifyTrust` and a build time-generated vulnerable driver hash list
 - Prioritization for ease of integration and development
 - Not particularly tailored to any game for the sake of easy integration
 - Written in modern-ish C++ and uses XMake for package management and building